Connect to a Neo4j Instance

-Neo4j Browser is the easiest way to access a Neo4j database.
-To establish a connection, you enter the DBMS URL, the name of the database you want to connect, and the user credentials.
-You can also use the :server command to manage the connection to Neo4j.
-For more information, see Manage connection commands.
+Neo4j Browser is an easy way to access a Neo4j database.
+To establish a connection, select connection protocol, enter the connection URL, and the user credentials.

 home screen